MichaelHorta/WebIndexer/README.md

 ```
 1- depth: Maxiumum depth for crawling process
 2- directoryPath: Base direcotry path where are stored all indexes
-3- indexesDirectoryPath: Directory path where are stored doduments with information of stored indexes
+3- indexesDirectoryPath: Directory path where are stored documents with information of stored indexes
 ```